Metaswitch/clearwater-readthedocs/Clearwater IP Port Usage.md

         TCP/7800

+The following ports need to be open to all homestead nodes:

+* Registration Termination Requests (if using an HSS):

+        TCP/9888

 They also need the following ports opened to the world:

 * Statistics interface:

         TCP/6666

-* Registration Termination Requests (if using an HSS):

-        TCP/9888

 ## Homestead